wwatson4506/Ra8876LiteTeensy/README.md

 Ra8876LiteTeeensy WIP

-Teensy RA8876 Driver using BuyDisplay's ER-TFTM101-1 10.1 inch lcd module tft display w/touch and possibly with modification TechToy's HDMI Shield.
+Teensy RA8876 Driver using BuyDisplay's ER-TFTM101-1 10.1 inch lcd module tft display w/touch and possibly with modification for TechToy's HDMI Shield.

 Tested and working with PJRC Teensy's T36 and T40.